TabularEditor/TabularEditorDocs/te3/features/supported-files.md

 ### [TMDL](#tab/TMDL)

 TMDL stands for Tabular Model Definition Language and it's a new format for defining and managing datasets in a human readable format using YAML like syntax.

 Microsoft introduced TMDL as a preview feature in April 2023, aiming to provide a unified and consistent way of working with datasets across different platforms and tools.

 TMDL is designed to support dataset source control, enabling users to track changes, collaborate, and automate workflows with semantic models.
+> [!Note]
-TMDL is still in preview mode, which means that it's not fully stable or supported and may have some limitations or issues.
+> TMDL is in preview, which means that it's not fully stable and may have some limitations or issues.

 ![Supported File Types TMDL](~/images/file-types/te3-supported-file-tmdl.png)